steinmanngroup/spectre/README.md

 Remember to add your installation directory to the `PYTHONPATH` environment variable.

+### LoProp for Dalton
+LoProp for Dalton can be obtained from [github](https://github.com/vahtras/loprop).

+Remember to export the installation directory to `LOPROP` so SPECTRE can find it.

 ### DALTON
 Finally, you will need a licensed copy of the DALTON quantum chemistry program.
 See [http://daltonprogram.org/](http://daltonprogram.org/) on how to obtain a license and the source code.